openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 isMainOsAccount(): Promise&lt;boolean&gt;;

-Checks whether the current process belongs to the main OS account.
+Checks whether the current process belongs to the main system account.
 This API uses a promise to return the result.

 **System API**: This is a system API.